Hello there! My name is Ekaterina Dudakova and I am studying BA English Literature and Drama at UEA.

 My first impression of UEA was that it was incredibly welcoming and friendly, unlike all other institutions I applied to.
 All the space around campus is absolutely fascinating – UEA's lake and the park have become my favourite places here.

-If you are looking for a University where you are able to easily socialise from the start of your education, or are looking for a place where you can see a bunch of bunnies running and jumping around campus then UEA is for you.
+If you are looking for a university where you are going to be challenged intellectually and grow as an academic, as well as able to easily socialise from the start of your education, or are looking for a place where you can see a bunch of bunnies running and jumping around campus then UEA is for you.
 Choose according to your instincts and if this place feels like home, it is definitely the right one.
 And remember to bring adapter plugs, your favourite blankets and food that will remind you of home.

 Holders of the Attestat o Srednem Plnom Obshchem Obrazovanii (Certificate of Secondary Complete General Education) will be required to take a foundation programme before entering the first year of an undergraduate course.